International Student Service Center

 - Photocopies of all previous SEVIS I-20(s).

-- An original I-94 card showing that you were admitted in F-1 status for “duration of status.
+- Photocopy of your electronic Form I-94 record (www.cbp.gov/i94) showing that you were admitted in F-1 status for “duration of status.”

-You are advised to photocopy all your application material for your own records before sending it to the INS .
+You are advised to photocopy all your application material for your own records before sending it to the USCIS.

 Send the application by certified mail, return receipt requested to :

-If the reinstatement is approved, the INS adjudicator will endorse your SEVIS I-20 to indicate that you have been reinstated and return it to you.
-If your application is denied, you will be notified and required to leave the U.S. Please bring your response from the INS to the ISSC so that we may advise you and update your file.Special Considerations
+If the reinstatement is approved, the USCIS adjudicator will endorse your SEVIS I-20 to indicate that you have been reinstated and return it to you.
+If your application is denied, you will be notified and required to leave the U.S. Please bring your response from the USCIS to the ISSC so that we may advise you and update your file.Special Considerations

 Processing times for reinstatement applications may vary; it may take as long as 6-8 months.
 Although you may continue to study, you are not eligible for any privileges associated with F-1 status, such as employment on-campus or practical training, while your application is pending.Alternative to Reinstatement